 - Covington MultiCare

 - Tomato Products (whole, stewed, diced, sauces, etc.)

 - Meal in a Can (chili, stew, ravioli, etc.)

 - Pancake Mix

-- Meal in a box (Hamburger /Tuna Helper, mac and cheese)
+- Meal in a box (Hamburger/Tuna Helper, macaroni & cheese, etc.)

 Bartell Drug 'B' Caring Card